Property valuations are undertaken annually by the office of the Valuer-General Victoria.

 The most recent valuations took place on 1 January 2020.

 You can find more information by visiting the Valuer General’s website.

 Valuation of your property

 The Local Government Act and the Valuation of Land Act require all properties in Victoria to be revalued each year.
-The valuation on your rates notice is based on the value of the property as at 1 January 2019.
-This is to ensure there is consistency across the City of Maribyrnong.

 Why your valuation has increased